How to Join Tables in Power BI

 1054Webcam802025-02-18

-Method 1: Using Power Query Editor
+Method 1: Join Tables with Power Query in Power BI

 Power Query Editor is an ETL tool (Extract, Transform, and Load) that is used to extract and reshape the data.
 Here, we have used Power Query Editor to join tables based on a common column.